roseengineering/csgstep/README.md

 The rotate method here is different from the OpenSCAD rotate method.
 The first argument is the angle to rotate and the second argument is the vector to rotate around.

 I also added a new extrude method called spline_extrude.
 It takes a list of points as its only argument.
-These points are converted into a cubic spline which is then used to extrude a 2D solid.
+These points are converted into a cubic spline which is then used to extrude a solid.
 An example of spline_extrude is the helix_extrude method which creates a helix from a 2D solid.

 # csgstep API

 <code>csgstep.<b>circle</b>(r=1)</code>
-Create circle of given radius centered at the origin in the XY plane.
+Create a circle of given radius centered at the origin in the XY plane.
-**r** the radius of the cylinder
+**r** the radius of the circle
 **returns** a Solid object of the 2D face

 <code>csgstep.<b>circular\_arc</b>(pt1, pt2, pt3)</code>
-Create an arc of circle defined by three points
+Create an arc of circle defined by three points.
 **pt1** 3D start point
 **pt2** 3D point on arc of circle
 **pt3** 3D end point
 **returns** a Wire object

 <code>csgstep.<b>cube</b>(s=1, center=False)</code>
-Create cube of given size in the z-axis.
+Create a cube of given size in the z-axis.
 **s** the length of the sides of the cube as a real or 3D vector
-**center** if true center the cube at the origin, otherwise lowest edge is at the origin
+**center** if true center the cube at the origin, otherwise the lowest edge is at the origin
 **returns** a Solid object of the 3D shape

 <code>csgstep.<b>cylinder</b>(r=1, h=1, center=False)</code>
-Create cylinder of given radius and height in the z-axis.
+Create a cylinder of given radius and height in the z-axis.
 **h** the height of the cylinder
 **r** the radius of the cylinder
-**center** if true center the cylinder on the z-axis, otherwise base is at the origin
+**center** if true center the cylinder on the z-axis, otherwise the base is at the origin
 **returns** a Solid object of the 3D shape

 <code>csgstep.<b>load\_step</b>(filename)</code>